ToothyCow/ITC_BladesInTheDark/Wake of the Dragon/00 - Sessions/2025-11-13 - Arrival at Ariosa City.md

 ### Vault Heist Aftermath
 - Djinn are in awe that you killed a juvenile dragon
 - [[Seekers of the Flame]] stole 4 wishes in the tumult, but quite low value - impossible wishes that could not be cast
-	- a wish for the undying love of their daughter
+	- a wish for the undying love of a wayward daughter
 	- a wish to dominate all life on the planet
 	- a wish for the forgiveness of a deity
 	- a wish for everyone to agree to their requests.
-- Magic cannot permanently alter any mortal souls but that of the wisher.
+- Magic cannot permanently alter any soul, either mortal or divine, except that of the wisher.
 - [[Tao Xiloscient]] has noticeable corruption now
 	- She has "fed" recently, but the hunger will continue to grow
 	- If she "ascends" (corruption level 7), she will begin to transform into a dragon, and the Guardians will undoubtedly seek to kill her